Skip to main content

 • Difficult Dialogues

-OML’s Difficult Dialogue series (or 3D: Digital Difficult Dialogue, which happens via Zoom) is intended to bring various unique perspectives from across campus to engage in important political and controversial issues.
+OML’s Difficult Dialogue series is intended to bring various unique perspectives from across campus to engage in important political and social issues.
 The goal of this series is to freely discuss issues that impact the SCU, local, and global community.
-We strive to create a safe and brave space in which communal learning can occur.
+We strive to create a safe and brave space in which communal learning can occur for all Broncos.

 • word on the street: An OML & RRC Podcast